 Turions are eelgrass units consisting of the above-sediment portion of the eelgrass consisting of a single shoot and "blades" (leaves) that sprout from each shoot.
 To assess eelgrass habitat vegetation cover 20 quadrats were counted for eelgrass turions at 19 stations throughout the study area.
 The diver counted the number of live, green shoots "turions" at the sediment/shoot interface, within replicated 1/16th sq m quadrats, at each station.
 These counts were conducted along the shallow and deep edges of an eelgrass bed at each sampling site.
 Ten quadrats were taken along both the deep and shallow edge of the eelgrass bed.
 All biologists taking density measurements of eelgrass were trained previously on how to appropriately assess the number of living eelgrass turions per quadrat.
-The diver was instructed to randomly place the quadrat within the eelgrass bed while swimming along the edge of the 19 surveyed sites are listed in Appendix A.
+The diver was instructed to randomly place the quadrat within the eelgrass bed while swimming along the edge of the bed.
+Additional densities were taken while swimming across the surveyed bed.
+Coordinates of the 19 surveyed sites are listed in Appendix A.